 - Remove the top lid and add the buds to the chamber designed for grinding.
 It is helpful to use your hands to reduce the size of the buds.
 Avoid putting anything in the middle, as this is where the grinder’s magnet turns.
 As a result, buds you place in this area don’t get shredded.

 - Put the lid back on and rotate the grinder.
-Keep rotating it for as long as it takes for all of the plant material to fall through the holes.
+Keep rotating it for as long as it takes for all plant material to fall through the holes.
 Remove the lid and tap it against the grinder’s side to loosen the bud stuck in the teeth.

 - Unscrew the chamber that holds the ground bud, and you’ll see the fruits of your labor.
 Load the bud into a bowl or joint and enjoy the experience.